Is it going to snow in NYC this winter?

 NEW YORK (PIX11) — The winter season is upon us, and many New Yorkers are wondering if snow is in the cards this year.

-This winter, New York may have warmer-than-average temperatures, according to the National Oceanic and Atmospheric Administration.
+New York may have warmer-than-average temperatures this winter, according to the National Oceanic and Atmospheric Administration.
 There is a 40% to 50% chance that most of New York will see above-normal temperatures in December, January, and February, the agency forecasts.

-The agency also predicts higher than average precipitation amounts across the East Coast and northeastern states, and drier than average for the northern Rockies and Great Lakes.
-As of December, it’s unclear if the precipitation will be mostly rainfall or snowfall.
+The agency also predicts higher-than-average precipitation across the East Coast and northeastern states and drier-than-average amounts for the northern Rockies and Great Lakes.
+As of early December, it’s unclear if the precipitation will be mostly rainfall or snowfall.

 Charline Charles is a digital journalist from Brooklyn who has covered local news along with culture and arts in the New York City area since 2019.
 She joined PIX11 News in 2022.
 See more of her work here.